 Most on-board communication is over USB.
-The NUC and the Jetson TX2 communicate over Ethernet.
 Wireless communication with the vehicle is achieved using either Bluetooth or low power radio.
 The lower ranged Bluetooth is used to control the vehicle directly with a controller, using any generic game-pad protocol implementing BLE.
-Radio is used at ranges up to 400ft to activate the E-Stop and periodically send diagnostic information to a base station if desired.
+Radio is used at ranges up to 400 ft to activate the E-Stop and periodically send diagnostic information to a base station if desired.
 Radio communication happens over a separately powered ESP32 microcontroller.
 Another identical microcontroller can be used to transmit E-Stop signals from a distance.

-Figure 3.2: Communication on Pathfinder
+Figure 4: Communication on Going Merry